Harmless05/Harmless05/README.md

 <h1 align="center"> Hi there <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.webp" width="30px" height="30px" /></h1>

 <h3 align="center">
-I'm Harmless05, a developer from the Baltic.
+I'm Harmless05, a developer from Europe.
 </h3>

-- 🔭 I’m currently working on a DLL injector that allows me to inject DLLs into any running process on Windows.
+- 🔭 I’m currently working on a YimMenu focused DLL injector that allows to inject DLLs into any running process on Windows.
 - 📃 I'm also creating Lua scripts for a GTA5 Mod menu repo called [YimMenu](https://github.com/YimMenu/YimMenu).
 You can check out my repo [here](https://github.com/YimMenu-Lua/Harmless-Scripts) where I share some of my scripts.
 - 🎓 Education: I am currently studying to become a certified IT Systems Specialist.
 - 😊 Hobby: I enjoy writing small software and scripts that make everyday life easier and more fun!